 Also, consider your lifestyle and interests.
 For instance, if you love travelling, you’ll benefit from a card that offers a big welcome bonus as it could help you cover your next trip.
 If you’re a movie lover, the Scene Visa Card might suit you best.

-FAQs on Best Student Credit Cards Canada
+FAQs on the Best Student Credit Cards, Canada

 Is it worth getting a student credit card?